ryouze/py-template/README.md

 - CI with GitHub Actions.
 - Unlicense for unrestricted use.

-You can find the template README below.
+You can find the sample README below.

-Do whatever you want with this template, no need to credit me :)
 ```